Paxman Scalp Cooling System

 Thanks to funding from Trinity Health Foundation, the Trinity CancerCare Center has become the first center in North Dakota to acquire the Paxman Scalp Cooling System – an optional service for patients who wish to minimize alopecia, or hair loss, from chemotherapy.
 Preventing hair loss as a side effect of chemotherapy treatment has long been a subject of research and development.
 It’s estimated that 8% of patients refuse chemotherapy because of concerns about losing their hair.
 Approved by the U.S. Food and Drug Administration in 2018, the Paxman Scalp Cooling System is cleared by FDA for use during treatment of patients with solid tumors such as breast, ovarian, colorectal, and bowel cancer.
 Scalp cooling works by narrowing the blood vessels beneath the skin of the scalp and reducing cell division, which decreases the amount of chemotherapy that reaches and interacts with the hair follicles.
 With less chemotherapy in the follicles, the hair may be less likely to fall out thus helping patients overcome the fear of losing their hair from these types of chemotherapy.

 Art Therapy for CancerCare Patients

-Art Therapy is one of the facets of the Trinity Health CancerCare Center’s survivorship and support group programs which were created to provide different activities for people with a diagnosis of cancer to: cope, and reduce pain, anxiety, stress, or depression.
+Art therapy is one of the facets of the Trinity Health CancerCare Center’s Survivorship and Support Group Programs.
+These programs were created to provide different activities for people with a diagnosis of cancer to improve coping mechanisms; reduce pain, anxiety, stress, or depression.

 CancerCare Patient Assistance Fund

 In addition to providing direct financial support to those battling cancer, the CancerCare Patient Assistance Fund has also been able to provide patients with in-kind gifts such store gift cards, wigs and compression garments.
-More than 180 patients benefited from this fund last year.
+More than 200 patients benefitted from this fund last year.